Band filling effects on the emergence of magnetic skyrmions: Pd/Fe and Pd/Co bilayers on Ir(111): Results

 \subsection{Magnetic moments and anisotropy}

 First, we performed calculations in a collinear approach for Pd/Fe and Pd/Co bilayers on Ir(111).
 The obtained spin magnetic moment ($m_{s}$) was $2.78\,\mu_{B}$/atom at the Fe sites in Pd/Fe/Ir(111) and $1.85\,\mu_{B}$/atom at the Co sites in Pd/Co/Ir(111).
 The Fe (Co) atoms induced spin polarizations on Pd sites at the outermost layer, and the magnetizations were not small : $m_s = 0.32\mu_{B}$ ($0.30\,\mu_{B}$)/atom.
 On the other hand, the induced spin moments on Ir atoms at the first layer (denoted herein by Ir$_{1}$), nearest to the Fe (or Co) layer, $-0.03\,\mu_{B}$/atom, are small.
 The $- (+)$ sign indicates that the induced moments at Ir sites are aligned antiparallel (parallel) to the spin moments of the $3d$ metals.
 These Ir $m_{s}$ quickly vanishes with increasing distance from the magnetic layer, in an Friedel-like oscillatory pattern (such as the charge density).
 The orbital contributions to the magnetic moments ($m_o$) were all found to be relatively small: $m_o \sim 0.1\;\mu_B$/atom ($\sim 0.09\,\mu_B$/atom) for Fe (Co), and $m_o \sim 0.03\; \mu_B$/atom for Pd.
 All magnetic moments obtained here are in agreement with previous results \cite{Weber1991,Dzemiantsova2012,Dupe2014}.
-With these \textit{ab-initio} magnetic moments, the calculated $K_{dd}^{i}$ parameters (see Eq. \ref{eq:spinhamiltonian}) for the fcc(111) monolayer of Fe (Co) are $K_{dd}^{i}=0.37$ meV/atom ($K_{dd}^{i}=0.16$ meV/atom), both with an in-plane contribution, as expected.
-In turn, using the $K_{dd}^{i}$ and the obtained $K_{\textnormal{SOC}}^{i}$ values from $\vec{k}$-space calculations, we find that the effective anisotropy strengths (see Eq. \ref{eq:spinhamiltonian}) are $K_{\textnormal{eff}}^{i}=-1.03$ meV/atom ($K_{\textnormal{eff}}^{i}=-0.38$ meV/atom) for Pd/Fe/Ir(111) (Pd/Co/Ir(111)).
-These $K_{\textnormal{eff}}^{i}$ were used in all spin-dynamics simulations reported later.
+With these \textit{ab-initio} magnetic moments, the calculated $K_{dd}^{i}$ parameters (see Eq. \ref{eq:spinhamiltonian}) for the fcc(111) monolayer of Co is $K_{dd}^{i}=0.16$ meV/atom, with an in-plane contribution, as expected.
+In turn, using the $K_{dd}^{i}$ and the obtained $K_{\textnormal{SOC}}^{i}$ values from $\vec{k}$-space calculations, we find that the effective anisotropy strength (see Eq. \ref{eq:spinhamiltonian}) is $K_{\textnormal{eff}}^{i}=-0.38$ meV/atom for Pd/Co/Ir(111).
+This $K_{\textnormal{eff}}^{i}$ was used in all spin-dynamics simulations reported later.

 The spin-polarized local density of states (LDOS) for the $d$ orbitals of representative layers among the systems studied here are shown in Figure~\ref{fig:ldos-pd-fe-ir}; $s$ and $p$ orbitals are not shown since they are very small.
 It can be noticed the similarity of the Fe (Figure~\ref{fig:ldos-pd-fe-ir}a) and Co (Figure~\ref{fig:ldos-pd-fe-ir}b) systems, where an almost rigid band model can be applied (roughly, it is the Fermi level position what is changed by adding one electron when going from Fe to Co).
 There is a relevant overlap energy interval of the $3d$, $4d$ and $5d$ states.
 Due to this large $3d$-$4d$ hybridization and the high Pd polarizability \cite{Weber1991}, there is an electron charge transfer from Pd $4d$ minority states to Fe $3d$ majority states, what explains the calculated non-negligible induced magnetic moment at the Pd surface layer.
 The Ir$_1$ LDOS are more extended than the $3d$ and $4d$ elements.